-3.10 Choose an alternative rendering template
+Choose an alternative rendering template

 Sometimes you must render a plugin with a slightly different template, other than the given default.
-A possible solution is to inherit from this template and override render_template.
+A possible solution is to create a new plugin, inheriting from the given one and overriding the render_template attribute with a customized template.
 This however adds another plugin to the list of registered CMS plugins.

-A simpler solution to solve this problem is to allow a plugin to be rendered with a template out of a set of alternatives.
+A simpler solution to solve this problem, is to allow a plugin to be rendered with a customized template out of a set of alternatives.

-3.10.1 Change the path for template lookups
+Change the path for template lookups